Shady-Selim/Score-Keeper/README.md

 # Score Keeper
-Nonodegree 2nd assignment, done according to the rubric
+Nonodegree 2nd assignment, done according to the rubric, made by Shady Selim.